|

 the first brief appearance of the Chan's eldest son was in the film Charlie Chan Carries On (1931), in which he was

-in Charlie Chan's Greatest Case (1933) as "Oswald," who helped his father and was assisted by a younger brother,
+next appeared in Charlie Chan's Greatest Case (1933) as "Oswald," who helped his father and was assisted by a younger

-presumably Jimmy.
-When Charlie Chan's number one son showed up in Charlie Chan in Paris (1935), he was referred to
+brother, presumably Jimmy.
+When Charlie Chan's Number One Son showed up in Charlie Chan in Paris (1935), he

 "Oswald," as Charlie Chan's Number One Son was called in Charlie